 When there are additional materials, handouts or presentations for class, they will be posted on Blackboard the evening before the class giving you time to print hard copies for class.
-Since this is a 3 hour evening class scheduled at dinnertime, you are welcome to quietly eat and drink during class.
+Since this is a 3 hour class, you are welcome to quietly eat and drink during class.
 Please be in class at least 5 minutes early so as not to disrupt others.
 Repeat offenders will lose participation points.
 You are requested to prominently display your name plate for each class.